cclaualc/nullnest/README.md

 ### Input

-The program takes the following input, defined as specified in section [Examples](#examples)  of this documentation: the file **matrix*i*ord.txt**, which contains the real matrix to study, and the file **matrix*i*rand.txt**, which contains the probability matrix of interactions given by the null model.
+The program takes the following input, defined as specified in section [Examples](#examples) of this documentation: the file **matrix*i*ord.txt**, which contains the real matrix to study, and the file **matrix*i*rand.txt**, which contains the matrix of interaction probabilities given by the null model.

 ### Output

-As output, the program produces the following quantities measured by the spectral radius: the nestedness of the real network, the expected average in the ensemble and the standard deviation of the nestedness distribution in the null ensemble.
+As output, the program produces the following quantities measured by the spectral radius: the nestedness of the real network, the expected average and the standard deviation of the nestedness distribution in the null ensemble.
 It writes these three quantities in a file called **spectral\_radius.txt**.

 ### Running the program

-To run the program on a network indexed by *i* and generate a sample size of a total of *Nsample* null networks, use the following command:
+To run the program on a network indexed by *i* and generate a sampling of *Nsample* null networks, use the following command:

     Rscript spectral_radius.R i Nsample